alphawyu/spring-webflux-mongodb-r2dbc/README.md

 works "peacefully" side by side in a single project module_.  :grin:

 An application of such setup can have a delayed decision on the kind of the datastore solution for the project.
-The data service layer makes the transition to either direction "relatively" painless -- the "pain", or work, is strictly within the persistence tier alone.
+The data service layer makes the transition to either direction "relatively" painless.

 We've gone to great lengths to adhere to the **Spring boot + WebFlux (Kotlin) ** community style guides & best practices.